shakirdmr/shakirdmr/README.md

-# Hi there, I'm Shakir Sajad! 👋
+# Hi there, I'm Shakir Dmr! 👋

 I'm a passionate programmer specializing in the MERN stack, with a keen interest in building scalable web applications.
 Welcome to my GitHub profile!